Jeremy Pena Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).
+- The Red Sox have a 4.38 team ERA that ranks 18th among all league pitching staffs.

-- The Red Sox rank 25th in baseball in home runs surrendered (168 total, 1.3 per game).
+- Red Sox pitchers combine to rank 24th in baseball in home runs allowed (171 total, 1.3 per game).

-- In his last appearance on Friday against the New York Yankees, the right-hander went six innings, allowing one earned run while surrendering six hits.
+- The lefty last pitched on Thursday against the Houston Astros, when he went five innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.